 06.03 Inspections After Escalated Enforcement.

 If escalated enforcement action has taken place for a particular licensee, a special inspection that focuses on Severity Level III or above violation(s) shall be scheduled and conducted within 6 months of the issuance of the escalated enforcement action (Severity Level III or above).
 This inspection should be in accordance with the guidance in Section 06.04 for reducing the inspection interval, after completion of the escalated enforcement action, to assess the licensee's follow-up actions in response to the previous violations.
 Regions may perform this follow-up inspection as a part of a routine inspection.
 If the final escalated enforcement dispositions the violations with enforcement discretion to not cite and results in no NOV, a special inspection is not required.

 06.04 Reduction of Inspection Interval.

-a.
-The inspection interval shall not be extended beyond that specified by the priority system indicated in Enclosure 1.
 The interval between inspections may be reduced (shortened) and inspections conducted more frequently than specified in the priority system on the basis of poor licensee performance.
 The main consideration in reducing the inspection interval should be evidence of moderate to severe problems in the licensee's radiation safety program.
 Poor compliance history is one indicator of such problems.
 Lack of management involvement or control over the radiation safety program is another indicator.

 Specifically, licensees that meet one or more of the following conditions shall be considered for reduction in inspection interval if:

 1. A Severity Level I, II, or III violation results from the most recent inspection; or